abrasive/shairport/CAR INSTALL.md

      #option broadcast-address <the-broadcast-IP-address-for-your-network>;
 }
 ```
 Third, modify the INTERFACESv4 entry at the end of the file `/etc/default/isc-dhcp-server` to look as follows:
 ```
 INTERFACESv4="wlan0"
 INTERFACESv6=""
 ```
+#### Configure HostAPD
-* Configure `hostapd` by creating `/etc/hostapd/hostapd.conf` with the following contents to give an open network with the name BMW.
+Configure `hostapd` by creating `/etc/hostapd/hostapd.conf` with the following contents which will set up an open network with the name BMW.
 You might wish to change the name:
 ```
 # This is the name of the WiFi interface we configured above
 interface=wlan0